+Progress/Results: FIELDWORK COMPLETED.
 Mr. Biazzo has 3,000 data points from his mark-recapture study on treefrogs in pine flatwoods, 99% of which are pinewoods treefrogs Dryophytes femoralis.
-He has concluded from these data that pinewoods treefrogs climb up larger trees to escape the direct and indirect effects of fires and reenter the shrub layers in the following weeks as shrubs regreen.
+He has concluded from these data that pinewoods treefrogs climb up larger trees to escape the direct and indirect effects of fires, and reenter the shrub layers in the following weeks as shrubs regreen.
 This work also suggests that this species shows high site fidelity, with individuals often returning to the same tree for several consecutive months.
 Local survival for populations in this study are between 70-85% (Biazzo 2022).
-A paper is in development.
+He expects completion of his dissertation in 2023.
+A paper was published in Fire Ecology in 2022 (Biazzo and Quintana-Ascencio 2022).